Features And Basic Details

 Any changes you make on this tab apply and are saved immediately (in the case of text entries, when the entry loses focus).

-The following shows an example of the most featureful visualisation (as of v1.4.7), the Curve view (selected under Viewer):
+The following shows an example of the Curve view (selected under Viewer):

 The example displays two curves, incoming and outgoing data on my main ethernet interface, along with a text overlay reporting the graph maximum and the actual values from the monitors.